 “Strong systems are critical to brand success,” Debbie says.
-“Ensure you have a system from answering the phone to finalising a sale,” she says.
+“Ensure you have a system for every point of contact, from answering the phone to finalising a sale,” she says.

-“My recent visit to the Apple store in New York was impressive.
-Even though it was triple the size of my local Apple store, the process of customer service was exactly the same.
+“The Apple store in New York is impressive.
+Even though it's triple the size of my local Apple store, the process of customer service is exactly the same.
 Without consistent systems, clients could have inconsistent experiences, visit-to-visit.

 Document your systems, ensure staff are trained and your customer can enjoy a good experience - every time.”

-On a previous trip to New York, Debbie had a similarly special experience at the M&M Store.
+On a previous trip to New York, Debbie had a memorable experience at the M&M Store.
 “I could get a cup of M&M’s personalised for my children,” she recalls.

-For Debbie, the M&M Store demonstrated the value of giving customers the opportunity to experience brands.
+For Debbie, the M&M Store demonstrated the value of creating a positive brand experience.
 Her advice?
 “Invest in creating an experience that enhances the client or customer’s time dealing with your company, and leaves a lasting memory.”